aleya-dev/libaeon/README.md

 Alternatively you can also generate an XCode project to build.
 For this you can use the `./bootstrap_xcode.sh` script.

-### Other platforms
+### FreeBSD

-libAeon has also been successfully tested on other platforms like BSD and macOS.
-As long as you use a recent compiler this should work.
+libAeon requires Clang to build on FreeBSD.
+There is no official support for this platform and it is not tested regularly.
-However there are no prebuilt dependencies available for these platforms.
-You can try using `./bootstrap_local.sh`.
-This will try to use dependencies that are installed on the system already instead of downloading prebuilt ones.
-If you have any questions about this feel free to contact me.
-I will try to do my best to help, but I can't guarantee anything.
+There are no prebuilt dependencies available for this platform so you must build them manually through Conan.

 License
 --------------